What is High Temperature Powder Metal?

 - Custom Blends

 PM flows from the feedshoe into the die cavity where multiple punches compress it to half its original volume.
 Intense compacting forces the steel to first realign, then deform the metal particles, creating localized mechanical bonds, forming a 'green' part.
 Green parts are ejected and conveyed mechanically to minimize handling damage.
-With presses from 4 to 550 tons capable of multiple motions, we are able to produce even the most complicated stainless steel parts.
+With presses from 4 to 550 tons capable of multiple motions, we are able to produce even the most complicated stainless steel parts from the steel powder.

 Our high temperature stainless steel (above 2300F) capabilities yield many advantages such as improved metallurgical bonding, densification, ductility, and impact energy.
 The initial sintering stage removes binders and lubricants and cleans the surface of the metal particles, ensuring excellent mechanical properties in the finished stainless steel component.
 Time at temperature provides the energy that transforms the mechanical bonds into metallurgical bonds.
 Heating below the melting point creates engineered sintered components with 88% to 94% of the alloy's theoretical density.